 The 2010 First Global Summit in Manila fostered talks to convene Filipinos across Europe led by Fil-Italy members of the Global Filipino Diaspora Council.
 The talks ultimately materialised in September 27 to 29, 2012 when the European regional conference of overseas Filipinos was convened in Rome by the Fil-Italian community by an all-volunteer staff and hosted by the Philippine Embassy.
 For the first time Europe was host to Filipinos from the Middle East, Asia and North America.
 Using the flagship program of the Commission on Filipinos Overseas, Diaspora to Dialogue (D2D), as its main thrust, the “Rome Declaration” was formulated laying the foundation for fourteen attendees to officially establish ENFiD representing their respective countries in the new organization’s ad-hoc committee.

 As the year proceeded, the representatives went on to form corresponding ENFiD affiliates in their own countries such as ENFiD-UK and ENFiD-Netherlands which were formed later that year.
-D2D echoes across Italy, the Czech Republic, Denmark, Germany and other European countries were held in fulfillment of the Rome Declaration giving birth to respective ENFiDs.
+D2D echoes across Italy, the Czech Republic, Denmark, Germany, Norway and other European countries were held in fulfillment of the Rome Declaration giving birth to respective ENFiDs.
 On December 8, 2012, ENFiD also launched ENFiD Bayanihan para sa Biktima ni Pablo, a relief drive for the victims of Typhoon Pablo in the southern regions of the Philippines.

 2013 continued with the formation of more national affiliates such as ENFiD-Malta, ENFiD-Iceland, and ENFiD-Romania.
 ENFiD crafted its constitution and bylaws at the meeting in Malta of the ad hoc representatives what eventually constituted the first set of Board of Directors that sent a delegation to the 2nd Global Summit of Filipinos in the Diaspora in Manila on February.
 By this time, the affiliate organisations have also began mobilising cultural and relief projects in their respective countries.
 Fibre Filippine was held in Rome and Milan 2013 and 2014 under the ENFiD aegis to keep alive Filipino culture among the Filipinos overseas and inject it as an aspect in their adopted country.
 An International Day of Thanksgiving across Europe for the overwhelming response of Europe to victims of typhoon Haiyan ENFiD participated in IFAD Conference on Remittance Development 2013 and 2014 in Bangkok, Migration Trends Conference by IOM and Italian Foreign Ministry in 2014 held in Rome, Migration Conference in Stockholm, PinoyWise Conference in Kuwait, and the Middle East Diaspora Summit in Doha.